SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 #### 1.1 Quick Start

 This quick start makes use of two ASP.NET Core applications to illustrate how to use the Steeltoe Hystrix framework and the Hystrix Dashboard.
-Each application also uses the Steeltoe Discovery client to register and fetch services from an Eureka Server running locally on your development machine.
+In addition to using Hystrix, each application also uses the Steeltoe Discovery client to register and fetch services from a Eureka Server running locally on your development machine.

-Later on, after you have successfully run the applications locally, the quick start also walks you through how to take that same set of applications and push them to Cloud Foundry and make use of a Eureka Server and Hystrix Dashboard operating there.
+Later on in the quick start, after you have successfully run the applications locally, the quick start also walks you through taking that same set of applications and pushing them to Cloud Foundry and making use of a Eureka Server and Hystrix Dashboard operating there.

-The application consists of two components; a Fortune-Teller-Service which registers a FortuneService in a running Eureka Server and a Fortune-Teller-UI which discovers the service and uses a Hystrix command to fetch fortunes from it.
-The Fortune-Teller-UI has also been configured to gather metrics about the command execution and report those metrics to a Hystrix Dashboard.
+The application consists of two components; a Fortune-Teller-Service which registers a FortuneService in a Eureka Server and a Fortune-Teller-UI which discovers the service and uses a Hystrix command to fetch Fortunes from it.
+The Fortune-Teller-UI has also been configured to gather metrics about the commands execution and to report those metrics to a Hystrix Dashboard.

 ##### 1.1.1  Start Eureka Server Locally